TarmoJussila/hemmo/README.md

 # HEMMO

 **Hemmo** is a classic platformer game with a nostalgic atmosphere.
 In this game you are playing as Hemmo the French bulldog.
 Hemmo has found himself at a difficult situation where all his masks have been lost.
 Can you help Hemmo find all the lost masks and make Hemmo feel *funky* again?

-The game was created in 48 hours during the Global Game Jam / Finnish Game Jam 2021.
+>NOTICE: You can find the Global Game Jam 2021 version of the game from [the release page](https://github.com/TarmoJussila/Hemmo/releases/tag/global-game-jam-2021).

 # History

 The Hemmo game project was initially launched in 2009 with ambitious plans, but was eventually never advanced from a concept to a prototype.
-In 2021, at the dawn of the new decade, we wanted to change that and breath life into this dear old project of ours.
-We hope you enjoy it as much as we enjoyed creating it.
+In 2021, at the dawn of the new decade, we wanted to change that and breath life into this dear old project of ours during the Global Game Jam 2021.
+We hope you enjoy the game as much as we enjoyed creating it.

 # Watch